graphql-java/graphql-java-page/content/blog/deep-dive-data-fetcher-results.md

 +++
-title = "graphql-java - In Depth - Part 1: DataFetcherResult"
-author = "Brad Baker"
-tags = []
-categories = []
+title = "Building efficient data fetchers by looking ahead" author = "Brad Baker" tags = [] categories = []
 date = 2019-04-11T00:00:00+10:00
 +++

-# DataFetcherResult
+# Efficient data fetchers

-Today we are looking into the `graphql.execution.DataFetcherResult` object.
+Today we are looking into the `graphql.schema.DataFetchingFieldSelectionSet` and `graphql.execution.DataFetcherResult` objects as means to build efficient data fetchers.

 # The scenario